The Decoy (2006 film)

 The Decoy (2006) is a Western film that was shot in 2005 and finished in 2007 by Higgins/Kreinbrink Productions, an Arizona motion picture company.

 Synopsis

-The story focuses on a mute blacksmith who is blamed for the murder of his surrogate parents.
-He must find a way to prove his innocence before his brother in law, a deputy named John, can bring him to Tucson, where he will be quickly tried and hung.
+The story focuses on a mute blacksmith who is accused of murdering his surrogate parents.
+He must find a way to prove his innocence before his brother-in-law, a deputy named John, can bring him to Tucson, where he will be quickly tried and hanged.